Double digit addition with regrouping is another tricky concept for children to learn and understand.

 Number fact fluency is important to develop in the early grades.
-Without that automatic recall, the ability to move on to more complex skills in math is hampered.
-It is also crucial in developing a child’s confidence in using mathematics.
+Without automatic recall it’s hard to move on to more complex skills.
+It’s also crucial in developing a child’s confidence in using mathematics.
 Without a doubt, kids need to know their addition strategies!

 Some young learners find fractions really tricky to grasp.
 We’ve all had the child who, after you finish a unit on fractions and think you’ve done a great job, writes the numerator and the denominator the wrong way round.
 The secret is in making sure you don’t rush through the unit.